cpicoto/gr-wsl/README.md

   * pulseaudio for windows to play back audio comming from wsl
   * An SDR receiver for decoding realtime transmitions or IQ files.
   * An SDR Application for Windows that can transmit demodulated audio over UDP
-    * I use SDR# v1.0.0.1715 with the SatNogs Tracker Plugin
+    * I use SDR# v1.0.0.1716 with the SatNogs Tracker Plugin
     * https://github.com/cpicoto/SatNogsTracker

 ## Credits and References

 * gr-satellites by Dani Estevez available at https://github.com/daniestevez/gr-satellites
-* Scott Chapman @scott23192 (K4KDR) his twitter feed and GRC files at https://www.qsl.net/k/k4kdr//grc/
+* Scott Chapman @scott23192 (K4KDR) for his twitter feed and GRC files at https://www.qsl.net/k/k4kdr//grc/
+* Peter Goodhall @2m0sql for his help validating this process
 * Microsoft for WSL https://docs.microsoft.com/en-us/windows/wsl/install-win10

 ## About the author